-In the last couple of years, your child has been working very hard at learning postural control, moving more independently, trying out his language skills by speaking the celebrated first words and communicating with gestures.
-All the experiences your little one has had so far have contributed to his cognitive development, and there are very exciting milestones coming in the near future!
+In the last couple of years, your child has been working very hard at learning postural control, moving more independently, trying out their language skills by speaking the celebrated first words and communicating with gestures.
+All the experiences your little one has had so far have contributed to their cognitive development, and there are very exciting milestones coming in the near future!

 According to the American Academy of Pediatrics, between 24 and 36 months of age your kid will start learning about the different characteristics of the objects that surround them, and will be able to identify and sort objects by their size, shape, or color.